 OSB is cheaper than plywood by about $3 to $5 per panel.
 For a typical 2,400 sq. ft. home, OSB is about $700 less expensive compared with plywood if used as the subfloor, sheathing, and roof decking.

 Both plywood and OSB are used for sheathing roofs, walls and subfloors.
-They work equally well for these uses and have equivalent ability to hold nails.
+They work equally well for these uses, are just as easy to drill into and have equivalent ability to hold nails.
 However, OSB is generally considered less resistant to water (it swells in thickness when exposed to moisture) and some people prefer plywood for roofs and subfloors.
 The Miami-Dade County Board of County Commissioners banned OSB for use as roof sheathing after Hurricane Andrew destroyed thousands of homes in 1992.

 Some builders find OSB panels easier to use because they have pre-printed gridlines to facilitate measuring, marking, cutting, and fastening.
 Plywood manufacturers have also introduced grid-marked sheathing, and it is advisable to use that because it speeds installation.